asteroid-lang/asteroid/docs/User Guide.rst

    for (Dog(name,tricks) if tostring tricks is ".*fetch.*") in dogs do
       io @println (name+" knows how to fetch"). end
-After declaring the structure we instantiate the dogs with their respective trick repertoires and put them on a list.
-The last couple of lines of the program consist of a ``for`` loop over a list of our dogs.
+After declaring the structure, we instantiate the dogs with their respective trick repertoires and we then put them on a list.
+The last couple of lines of the program consist of a ``for`` loop over the list of our dogs.
 The ``for`` loop is interesting because here we use structural, conditional, and regular expression pattern matching in order to only select the dogs that know how to do ``fetch`` from the list of dogs.
 The pattern is,
 ::
-    Dog(name,tricks) if type @tostring tricks is ".*fetch.*"
+    Dog(name,tricks) if tostring tricks is ".*fetch.*"

 The structural part of the pattern is ``Dog(name,tricks)`` which simply matches any dog instance on the list.
 However, that match is only successful if the conditional part of the pattern holds,
 ::
-    if type @tostring tricks is ".*fetch.*"
+    if tostring tricks is ".*fetch.*"

 This condition only succeeds if the ``tricks`` list viewed as a string matches the regular expression ``".*fetch.*"``.
 That is, if the list contains the word ``fetch``.